AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/responsive-layout.md

 * Use horizontal snap to grid (place components into the grid, resize as required, define when they should collapse/reflow to be side-by-side or above/below).
 * Realize column control.

->[!NOTE]
->
->In an out-of-the-box installation, responsive layout has been configured for the [We.Retail reference site](/help/sites-developing/we-retail.md).
-You must still [activate the Layout Container component](#enable-the-layout-container-component-for-page) for other pages.

 ## Configuring the Responsive Emulator {#configuring-the-responsive-emulator}

-This tasks allow you to see the responsive **Emulator** on your site.
+This tasks allow you to see the responsive emulator on your site.

 ### Register your Page Components for Emulation {#register-your-page-components-for-emulation}